Ruwani Kalupahana

 Researcher in veterinary public health and food safety

 University of PeradeniyaSri Lanka’s poultry industry has expanded greatly in recent years.
 However, intensification and increased output have not been accompanied by matching efficiency and product quality, jeopardising both public health and the country’s export ambitions.
+2021 was a particularly challenging year.

 Currently, poultry production is the only well-established animal husbandry sector in the country, which is self-sufficient in poultry products.
 Broiler hatching eggs and broiler meat are being exported to the Middle East and Maldives, and the industry aims to improve the quality of its products and target the European Union market.